-Kapcsandy Winery is a small family owned and operated winery located just east of Yountville surrounded by prime vineyards and producers.
+Kapcsándy Family Winery is a small family owned and operated winery located just east of Yountville surrounded by premium vineyards and producers.
 This site was originally the Beringer leased State Lane property which produced some of the finest grapes for Beringer’s wines including the fruit for their first Private Reserve wine in 1979.
-The fruit from this property provided the basis for their private reserve wine for 20 years.
+The fruit from this property provided the basis for Beringer’s Private Reserve wine for 20 years.

-Founder and owner, Lou Kapcsandy (who we met with on our first visit to the winery) was born in Budapest Hungary and has an interesting and diverse background.
+Founder and owner, Lou Kapcsándy (who we met with on our first visit to the winery) was born in Budapest Hungary and has an interesting and diverse background.
 While in Hungary he played professional soccer.
-He left Hungary in 1956 and eventually came to the USA where he worked in petroleum and pharmaceuticals engineering and design and later ran Baugh Enterprises, a large industrial general contractor in Seattle.
+He left Hungary in 1956 and eventually came to the USA where he worked as a chemical engineer in petroleum and pharmaceuticals engineering and design and later ran Baugh Enterprises, a large industrial general contractor in Seattle.

 His first trip to the Napa Valley was in 1962 and subsequently he made many trips after this.
 He remembers personally knowing “all 14 winemakers” in the valley in the 1960’s.
 Today that number would be measured in the hundreds – in the valley alone.

 Lou has long been interested in fine wine and in 1999 co-founded Grand Cru Imports, www.grandcruimports.com, a company that focuses on importing fine wines from Bordeaux, Hungary and Spain.